Greenere/Greenere.github.io/blogs.md

   - <a href="blogs/pages/Note-AdversarialTraining1.html" target="_blank">Adversarial Defense by Adversarial Training - 1</a>
   - <a href="blogs/pages/Note-AdversarialTraining2.html" target="_blank">Adversarial Defense by Adversarial Training - 2</a>
   - <a href="blogs/pages/Note-AdversarialRegularization.html" target="_blank">Adversarial Defense by Regularization</a>
+      - <a href="blogs/pages/Note-AdversarialLabelSmoothing.html" target="_blank">Adversarial Label Smoothing and Logit Squeezing</a>
   - <a href="blogs/pages/Note-AdversarialVerification.html" target="_blank">Provable Defense</a>
   - <a href="blogs/pages/Note-AdversarialDefenseStructure.html" target="_blank">Robust Structure</a>
 - <a href="blogs/pages/Note-AdversarialDefenseBreach.html" target="_blank">Breach Adversarial Defenses</a>